 L Speed was a Terminal based custom recovery flashable modification.
 It was originally developed for the LG L Series, but later the modification was expanded and modified accordingly to run on any arm or x86 based device.
 Its goal is to improve overall performance, reduce significant lags, and extend battery life.

 L Speed comes with a cleaner user interface.
-Tweaks are grouped under respective sections, explanations of tweaks can be accessed with a long click.
-L Speed App also supports Light and Dark color themes to suit everyone’s taste.
+Tweaks are grouped under respective sections, information related to the tweaks can be accessed with a single click on the ‘info icons’ located beside the options.
+L Speed App also supports Light, Dark and AMOLED color themes to suit everyone’s taste.

 The mod should work on any Android device that meets the following minimum requirements.